MrDolch/configurable-java-format-maven-plugin/Readme.md

 A Maven plugin for automated source code formatting using the Google Java Formatter, with configurable options.

+This software is provided WITHOUT ANY WARRANTY, and is available under the Apache License, Version 2.
+Any code loss caused by using this plugin is not the responsibility of the author(s).
+Be sure to use some source repository management system such as GIT before using this plugin.

+Contributions are welcome.

 ## Installation

 Add the plugin to your `pom.xml`: